 Most of the questions in the Comprehension Test will serve as discussion questions on human rights issues.

 Discussion Questions Relating to Ethical Issues will facilitate the use of this film to teach ethical principles and critical viewing.
 Additional questions are set out below.

 1. Patriotism is generally thought to be a virtue.
-Did Mr. Sandoval act wrongly when he gave up on Cuba and tried to leave for the U.S.?
-If your country began to impose severe restrictions on human rights, what would you do?
+Did Mr. Sandoval act wrongly when he gave up on Cuba and tried to leave it?
+If the U.S. began to impose severe restrictions on human rights, what would you do?

 (Do your share to make your school and community better; Cooperate; Stay informed; vote; Be a good neighbor; Obey laws and rules; Respect authority; Protect the environment)